Guide School 2025

 • If you wear contacts or glasses, try to bring an extra set

-• Personal items - washcloth, toothbrush, chapstick, deodorant, prescriptions, headache medicine, and any other personal items we may have missed.
+• · Personal items - washcloth, toothbrush, chap-stick, deodorant, prescriptions, bug spray, sunscreen, headache medicine, ANY DAILY MEDICATION NEEDED (diabetes medication, blood pressure, heart medicine etc.) and any other personal items we may have missed.

 • Rain gear preferably no plastic, as it is very noisy and rips easily